PavanRangani/docs/docs/prd/tasks/task-count-widget.md

 # Task Count Widget

-Widget shows the tasks counts of login user.
+Widget shows the open tasks counts of login user.
 It shows 3 type of counts – Overdue, This week and Next week.

+This widget will show real time counts.

 ## UX Rules